tropicalwave/ssh-vault/README.md

 This tutorial shows the use of SSH user key certificates with Vault using podman-compose.
-This setup will then allow users to connect to hosts via SSH based on their defined role in Vault.
+This setup will then allow users to connect via SSH to hosts based on their defined role in Vault.

+The servers furthermore use SSH host key certificates (set up with Vault), ie. there is no need to verify the keys manually at login time.

 ## Overview